 “So let us confidently approach the throne of grace to receive mercy and to find grace for timely help.”
 Hebrews 4:14-16

-The central theme of the session focused on a Harvard University “case study” about the 1996 expedition of Mount Everest.
-You may recall the episode where experienced Sherpa guides brought both expert climbers as well as rookie “tourist” to the “top of the world.”
-This expedition is also the subject of the book “Into Thin Air” by John Krakaur, an IMAX documentary film, and a more recent narrative film “Everest,” with actor Jake Gyllenhaal.
+The session’s central theme focused on a Harvard University “case study” about the 1996 expedition of Mount Everest.
+You may recall the episode where experienced Sherpa guides brought both expert climbers as well as rookie “tourists” to the “top of the world.”
+This expedition is also the subject of the book “Into Thin Air” by John Krakauer, an IMAX documentary film, and a more recent narrative film “Everest,” with actor Jake Gyllenhaal.

 “Resilience is the virtue that enables people to move through hardship and become better.
-No one escapes pain, fear and suffering.
-Yet from pain can come wisdom, from fear can come courage, from suffering can come strength, if we have the virtue of resilience.”
+No one escapes pain, fear, and suffering.
+Yet from pain can come wisdom, from fear can come courage, from suffering can come strength, if we have the virtue of Resilience.”

 At another point, he adds:

 And while I was busy doing my job, sometimes I missed moments that you may have witnessed on television.
-However, from time to time, I would look at the large screen monitors to see some really significant moments.
+However, from time to time, I would look at the large screen monitors to see some significant moments.

 So for the first time, a pope had the opportunity to address our Congress and their distinguished guests.
 In the TV control room, we wondered whether subtitles at the bottom of the screen might help the viewing audience.
-Instead, we opted for no subtitles; consequently everyone had an equal chance to listen ever so carefully to Pope Francis and his message, in a language less familiar to him but in a speech that he had most carefully prepared for us.
+Instead, we opted for no subtitles; consequently, everyone had an equal chance to listen ever so carefully to Pope Francis and his message, in a language less familiar to him but in a speech that he had most carefully prepared for us.